sugs12/ISDM/isdm-project.md

 1. Project Objectives
 2. Problem Defination
 3. Stakeholders
+4. Product Backlog
-4. Design Thinking
+5. Design Thinking
-5. Agile Methodology
+6. Agile Methodology
-6. Assumptions
+7. Assumptions
-7. Use Case Diagrams
+8. Use Case Diagrams
-8. Activity Diagrams
+9. Activity Diagrams
-9. Class Diagrams
+10. Class Diagram
+10. Collaboration Diagram
-10. Competitve Advantages
+12. Competitve Advantages
+13. Presentation

 ### 1. **Project Objectives**
 #### The primary objective is to develop a simplified information system that will improve operation of the in-house call management system (CMC) of a major travel company.
 The following objectives can help accomplish this goal: